dudeguythethird/DIYourself/README.md

 1. Simplicity: the site must perform this functionality in as straightforward a manner as possible.
 1. Theme: the site must achieve the first two considerations while also being appropriately thematized around DIY, making things, and practical self-sufficiency.

-These considerations are ranked in importance already, ie. 1 is most important and 3 is the least, though I do not think that many sacrifices will need to be made to the less important considerations of theme.
+These considerations are ranked in importance already, ie. 1 is most important and 3 is the least, though I do not think that many sacrifices will need to be made to the less important consideration of theme.
 The majority of what consideration 3 demands, I think, can be achieved through colour, font, and image choice.
 1 and 2, on the other hand, inform the structure of information directly.

 In order to meet these requirements, I have decided on a layout that looks roughly as belown (displayed are wireframes for the desktop site, wireframes for the tablet and phone experiences are available in assets/images/wireframes):